 Located about 100km south east of Bangkok, the island of Pattaya offers a different experience yet again!
 Before embarking on your yacht charter, visit the Pattaya Floating Markets, or Wat Phra Khao Yai (Big Buddha Hill), soaking up some of the authentic areas of the island.
 Explore the Sanctuary of Truth, home to many Buddhist and Hindu motifs and ‘visionary art’; it began construction in the 80s, and is an ongoing project, so it’s a must visit as the structure is an everchanging masterpiece!
 You can moor your boat and spend an afternoon relaxing in the Nong Nooch Tropical Garden, where 2.4km² of elaborate landscaping, cacti, bonsais, tropical palms and orchids make for a garden like you will have never experienced before.

-Depending on where you wish to charter a yacht from in Thailand, you will be faced with very different conditions.
-If you sail in the Andaman Sea (Phuket, Phi Phi islands etc.), high season is between November and April, when weather is sunny, temperatures averaging in their 30s and winds moderate.
+During your yacht charter in Thailand, you will be faced with very different sailing conditions depending on the destinations.
+If you sail in the Andaman Sea (Phuket, Phi Phi islands etc.), high season is between November and April.
+Sailing conditions during this time are the best.
+The weather is sunny, with temperatures averaging in their 30s and winds moderate.
 May to October however, is monsoon season and not suitable for a yacht charter in the Andaman, but if you head across to the Gulf of Thailand to islands such as Koh Samui or Koh Tao, it’s their high season, and the weather is glorious, and ideal for navigation!

 Getting to Thailand is increasingly easy as it becomes an ever-more popular destination for not just yacht charters, but with tourists from all over the globe!
 If you fly into Bangkok you can then fly to larger islands such as Phuket or Koh Samui from there, and then commence your charter or take a ferry to your island of choice!